 This essay is a response to the first paper in the series Southern Baptist Voices, a dialogue between Southern Baptist seminarians and representatives of the BioLogos perspective on science and Christian faith.
 For a more complete description of the project’s history and aims, please see our introduction here.

 In Part 1 and Part 2 of his own two-part paper, Expressing Our Concerns, Dr. Kenneth Keathley named six areas that many Southern Baptists find problematic about BioLogos.
-This post addresses the first three of those six areas of concern, to be followed by our consideration of issues four, five and six on Friday.
+This post addresses the first three of those six areas of concern, to be followed by our consideration of issues four, five, and six in the next post.

 At the outset, the authors of this response and the entire BioLogos community would like to thank Dr. Keathley not only for his work in writing his introductory essay, but for his willingness to organize a small collection of essays by other Southern Baptist scholars describing their concerns about the BioLogos perspective.
 We welcome this opportunity to clarify our positions and remove stumbling blocks where possible.
 We sincerely appreciate the gracious tone of mutual respect that marks Keathley's essay.
 His arguments are clear and nuanced in a way that invites thoughtful engagement.

 Keathley begins his essay by noting that the Baptist Faith and Message (BF&M) is silent on the doctrine of Creation, save to affirm God as Creator and the special creation of humans.
 Certainly BioLogos and all Christians affirm God as Creator and the creator of humans.
 “Special creation” usually refers to sudden creation, and there we would disagree.
 BioLogos believes that God created the human body using a gradual, evolutionary process and that creation of humans is God’s supreme act in creation.
 As in the beginning God willed for us to be, so he still calls us to be today.
 We are his crowning glory and it doesn’t get more special than that.